themagicalmammal/howtolinux/README.md

  ## 6. Miscellaneous
  ### Get latest Ad-Hosts
- I use **Steven Black** Adhosts for ad-blocking the whole system without any other extra app.
-This blocks basic ads but not Youtube or Spotify ads. <br />
+ I use **Steven Black** Ad-Hosts for ad-blocking the whole system without any other extra app.
+This blocks basic ads but not YouTube or Spotify ads. <br />
  To get it go [here](https://github.com/StevenBlack/hosts). <br />

- I use **Unified hosts + fakenews + gambling + porn** <br />
+ I use **Unified hosts + fake news + gambling + porn** <br />

  #### Q. How to?
  **Ans.** Steps -
- 1. Go here get a certain file open its link.
+ 1. Get a host
- 2. Save as text to Downloads.
+ 2. Save as text to Downloads
- 3. Rename hosts.txt to hosts.
+ 3. Rename hosts.txt to hosts
- 4. Open terminal type
+ 4. Open terminal & type
  ```bash
  sudo nautilus
  ```
- 5. Go to filesystem root > home > your username > Downloads > copy the host's file > go back to filesystem root > etc - paste it here, it will ask to replace do so.
+ 5. Go to file system root > Home > Your Username > Downloads > Copy the Hosts file > Go back to Root > Etc - Then Paste it here, it will ask to Replace, do so.
- Note - If it doesn't ask to replace you went wrong somewhere.
+ Note - If it does not ask you to replace, you might have gone wrong somewhere.

  ### Clean your System
  **Terminal**